judka-uriel/uriel-book/uriel_en.md

 quality that brought humanity closer to G‑d.

-But upon returning to Gan Eden, all the acquired qualities of a person that distinguish them from animals are preserved.
+But upon returning to Gan Eden, all the acquired qualities of a person that distinguish them from animals will be preserved.
 A person will not turn back into an ape even after attaining the paradisiacal level of life that existed in Gan Eden.

 <!-- It is also interesting to note that monkeys have a baculum, but humans do not.